rdtarvin/RADseq_Quito_2017/_posts/2017-08-02-afternoon-2bRAD-pyrad.md

 # zip the files to save space
 for i in *.trim; do gzip ${i}; done

-# a note: ipyrad expects '_R1_' in the file name, so I've added it to the file names
+# a note: ipyrad expects '_R1_' in the file name, so I've added it to the file names in the command above
 ```

 Now we have our 2bRAD reads separated by barcode and trimmed (steps 1 & 2)!<br>

 **TASK**.<br>
-The files need to be renamed for each species, and the characters `_R1_` must be added prior to the file extension.
+The files need to be renamed for each species.
 Using the barcode file and the command `mv`, rename all .fq files accordingly.<br>